sristishree/Tenpin_bowling/README.md

 # Tenpin_bowling
-Unity3D - XBox Kinect based game for tenpin bowling
+Unity3D - XBox Kinect based game for tenpin bowling.

+There are 3 variables (in X direction) that are being controlled by user's gestures-
+1) Speed settings
+2) Position settings
+3) Spin settings

 ## System Requirements
 - Microsoft Kinect device